MAP helps UK SMEs export to India

 For more information, please contact MAP via: info@mapukinternational.com.

-MAP assists UK companies to export to Europe
+MAP assists UK companies access finance to export

 MAP works closely with a range of partners and stakeholders around the world, including via its role advising Made in Britain on international trade and supply chains.
 Made in Britain is a trade association with a growing membership, now of 2,200 UK manufacturing companies.